 It was totally worth the wait.
 The cake is ridiculously simple, takes no time at all to assemble or bake (especially if you discover that your newly-lit oven runs ridiculously hot and spits out an almost-toasted cake in just over half the suggested time, not that I recommend this) and is therefore just perfect for your upcoming long weekend (or Tuesday night) as it will not keep you from it.
 I already told you, it’s magic.

 * One day, soon hopefully, I will put all of the “everyday cakes” on this site on one topic page.
-Or will that topic page to build itself.
-In the meanwhile, you can see all of the cakes on this site in this neat little list.
-Dimply plum cake, anyone?
+Update: And I have!
+Hooray.

 Two years ago: Cellophane Noodle Salad with Roast Pork… promise me you’ll make this on the grill this weekend, m’kay?